ZiggerZZ/taxitime/README.md

 The goal of this project is to find a model that will accurately estimate taxi-time of arrivals for a given airport.
 Taxi-time is the time it takes for an airplane that has landed to arrive at its designated stand.
 This repository contains the initial preprocessing of the data, the data exploration and the training of the models.

+This is a project in cooperation with Eleven Strategy.

 ## Preprocessing

 This directory contains the files with the code that preprocesses the raw input data.
 There are 4 main files: